Master of Public Administration

 Connect with Diane

-Diane Stone is a Centenary Professor in the Institute of Governance and Policy Analysis at the University of Canbera.
+Diane Stone is currently on Leave of Absence from her role of Centenary Professor in the Institute of Governance and Policy Analysis at the University of Canbera.
 She is also a Professor at Warwick University in the Department of Politics and International Studies (part-time) which she joined in January 1996.

 She was elected as Vice President of the International Public Policy Association in 2014, and a Fellow of the Academy of Social Sciences in Australia in 2012.